postgres/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/set-principal-key.md

-# Global Principal Key Configuration
+# Global Principal Key configuration

 You can configure a default principal key using a global key provider.
 This key will be used by all databases that do not have their own encryption keys configured.
 The function **both** sets the principal key and rotates internal keys as needed.